StevenLambion/SwiftDuxNavigation/README.md

   - Uses UINavigationController on iOS.
     - Use gestures to hide the navigation bar or navigate back.
     - Works with SwiftUI navigation bar features.
-- `RoutableTabView` - Display a tab view of routable branches.
+- `TabNavigationView` - Display a tab view of routable branches.
   - Use `View.tabItem` just like the regular `TabView`.
 - `Redirect` - Conditionally redirects the route.
 - `RouteContents` - Create custom route views.